 To specifically target the muscles around the heel and ankle, try performing exercises like calf raises, squats, or lunges.

-There are many exercises that can be done to improve calf strength.
+Many exercises can be done to improve calf strength.
 One way is to target the muscles around the heel and ankle.